namidaco/namida/README.md

 ## Look & Feel
 - Material3-like Theme.
 - Dynamic Theming, Player Colors are picked from the current album artwork.
-- Tracks, Albums, Artists, Genres, Playlists, Queues and Folders Pages.
+- Home, Tracks, Albums, Artists, Genres, Playlists, Queues and Folders Pages.
-- Waveform seekbar.
+- Waveform Seekbar.
 - Lots of customizations (check out customization section).

+## Streaming
+- Best Video & Audio Quality
+- Audio Only Mode
+- Support Caching & Offline Playback
+- Support Downloads
+- Video View with gestures support (swipe to control volume, double tap to seek, swipe up/pinch in to enter fullscreen, etc)
+- Edit tags for downloads
+- Optional Auto title/artist/album extraction for downloads and scrobbling

 ## Others:
+- Sleep Timer (Tracks or Minutes)
+- Play/Pause Fade Effect, along with Skip Silence.
+- Control pausing scenarios (calls, notifications, volume 0, etc..)
 - Define parameters to use for filtering tracks in search lists.
 - Global Tracks Selection
    - allows u to select from multiple places into the same list.
 - Never miss your sessions!
    - persistent and reliable queue system, your sessions are saved for later usage.
 - Reliable History System
-   - lets u specifiy minimum seconds/percentage to count a listen
+   - despite being a flexible system (easily modified, manipulated, imported), it lets u specifiy minimum seconds/percentage to count a listen.
 - Most Played Playlist
-   - find out your top tracks (relies on your history)
+   - find out your top tracks based on your history record.

 ## Some additional cool features:
 - Smort Tracks Generation:
-    - uuh.. with dis advanced algorithm brought for you, u can generate tracks related to one you currently listening to, typically the ones that you often listened to in the same period.
+    - uuh.. with dis advanced algorithm brought for you, u can generate tracks related to one you currently listening to, typically the ones that you often listened to in the same period. based on your history.
-    - also u can generate tracks from specific range of time, or from available moods, or randomly.
+    - also u can generate tracks released around the same time, or from specific range of time, from ratings, from available moods, or randomly.
 - Animating Thumbnail:
    - A thumbnail that animates with the current audio peak, looks cool.
 - Miniplayer Party Mode:
-   - Applies an edge breathing effect, color can be static or dynamic (all the colors extracted from the artwork)
+   - Applies an edge breathing effect, colors can be static or dynamic (all the colors extracted from the artwork)
 - Particles Effect
    - they speed up with the audio peak too
 - Insert after latest inserted